AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/using-a-template-in-the-compose-window.md

 ## Finding and Using Templates {#finding-and-using-templates}

-1. Create your email draft (there are multiple ways to do this, in this example we're choosing **Compose** in the header).
+1. Create your email draft (there are multiple ways to do this, in this example we're choosing **[!UICONTROL Compose]** in the header).

    ![](assets/using-a-template-in-the-compose-window-1.png)

-1. Populate the To field.
+1. Populate the [!UICONTROL To] field.

    ![](assets/using-a-template-in-the-compose-window-2.png)